hung-lab/Sybil-Epi/README.md

 <sup>3</sup>Education was measured in six ordinal levels: less than high-school graduate (level 1), high-school graduate (level 2), some training after high school (level 3), some college (level 4), college graduate (level 5), and postgraduate or professional degree (level 6).

+### First, multiply each factor by the coefficients indicated in section 1.
+Coefficients for each factor included in the Sybil-Epi model

 ## 1. Coefficients for each factor included in the Sybil-Epi model
 |Factor|Model 1|Model 2|Model 3|Model 4|Model 5|
 |-|-|-|-|-|-|